lukaszwelnicki/princeton_algorithms/README.md

 # princeton_algorithms

-Project performed as a repository of algorithms implemented as a part of Courera course: Algorithms, Part I by Princeton Univeristy.
+Project performed as a repository of algorithms implemented as a part of Coursera course: Algorithms, Part I by Princeton Univeristy.